 Civil servant Harry Phinda is Operations Coordinator of 56 Black Men, founded by social entrepreneur Cephas Williams to counter negative media stereotypes and ensure black men "take the lead on our own conversation".
 The campaign, which initially appeared on electronic billboards in the spring, centres around a set of striking portraits taken by Cephas of black male professionals dressed in identical black hoodies, with accompanying text introducing the men and listing their achievements; among them is Tottenham MP David Lammy.

 The project's name refers to the number of black people murdered in London in 2017.
 The campaign has now partnered with advertising agency M&C Saatchi and out-of-doors media owner Clear Channel.
-An exhibition of the 56 portraits runs at M&C Saatchi's Soho headquarters until the end of the month (open to the public 2-5pm, tickets available here).
-The team has also developed a live show, featuring the black men in the photographs and combining story-telling and performance art - the first is at Theatre Peckham on Sunday 20th October.
+An exhibition of the 56 portraits runs at M&C Saatchi's Soho headquarters until the end of the month (open to the public 2-5pm).
+The team has also developed a live show, featuring the black men in the photographs and combining story-telling and performance art.

 Phinda came to the UK in 2007 and grew up in Croydon with his mother and sister.
 He studied BA International Politics at Middlesex, graduating in 2017.
 While still at university he co-founded Youth for Change, which grew from a one day event into a global advocacy movement to protect women and girls.
 Since it was set up, the group's volunteers have trained more than 100 teachers at Harris Academy schools in South London in spotting the signs of FGM and forced marriage, and educated hundreds of people in the UK, Tanzania and Bangladesh about preventing gender-based violence before it happens.